 Advanced analytics applied to prescriptive warnings of drill string problems can have a very high impact on drilling costs.
 A single trip on a complex directionally drilled well can easily cost the operator over $1 million dollars.
 Analytics are already preventing unnecessary trips.

 The highest impact area for the next five years is expected to be prescriptive maintenance, both for onshore oil and gas processing facilities and for subsea production.
-Every uptime hour or day gained is incremental revenue.
-Prescriptive understanding of how to take advance action to extend uptime has multiplicative value.
+Every uptime hour or day gained is incremental revenue. to extend uptime has multiplicative value.

 One of the biggest advances that digital transformation is already delivering is the ability to model, monitor and take action on key assets that are bottlenecking production.
 This is becoming faster, easier, cheaper and increasingly accessible to operators — and not only to specialist engineers.
 Units such as compressors, GOSPs, heat exchanger trains and the like can all benefit greatly from this digitalization trend.
 This turns oilfield data into actionable operating insights that maximize production and extend the life of equipment.